 \subsection{The near-Kasner smallness condition on the geometric initial data}

-Before proving our main theorems, we will first define a norm on the ``geometric'' initial data $(\Sigma_1=\mathbb{T}^{\mydim},\mathring{g},\mathring{k},\mathring{\psi},\mathring{\phi})$ minus the Kasner data, whose smallness will be sufficient for the validity of our main results.
-We highlight that the lapse $n$ is not among the geometric data; it is a gauge-dependent quantity that can be controlled in terms of the geometric data.
+Before proving our main theorems, we will first define a norm of the ``geometric'' initial data $(\Sigma_1=\mathbb{T}^{\mydim},\mathring{g},\mathring{k},\mathring{\psi},\mathring{\phi})$ minus the background Kasner data.
+The smallness of this difference will be sufficient for the validity of our main results.
+We highlight that the lapse $n$ is not among the geometric initial data; it is a gauge-dependent quantity that can be controlled in terms of the geometric data.
 Then, in Lemma~\ref{L:CONSEQUENCEOFNEARKASNERSMALLNESSCONDITIONGEOMETRICDATA}, we show that if the geometric data are sufficiently near-Kasner, then the full data norm $ \mathbb{D}(1) + \mathbb{L}_{(n)}(1) + \mathbb{H}_{(n)}(1) $ is small, i.e., we have smallness not only for the geometric data, but also for all of the gauge-dependent quantities such as $n-1$, $e_I^i - \widetilde{e}_I^i$, $k_{IJ} - \widetilde{k}_{IJ}$, etc.